aamend/ml-registry/README.md

 ### Model Versioning

-We propose a naming convention for machine learning models borrowed from standard software delivery principles (maven), in the form of
+We propose a naming convention for machine learning models borrowed from standard software delivery principles (see [docs](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm)), in the form of

 ```
 [groupId]:[artifactId]:[majorVersion].[minorVersion].[buildNumber]